 Are you planning to spend one, two or three days in Tallinn?
 Whether with its UNESCO World Heritage-listed Old Town, buzzing cultural scene, modern city life, fantastic museums, colourful neighbourhoods, exciting culinary experiences, pure sea air or easy access to nature – Tallinn is sure to surprise and enchant you.

 Follow our top recommendations to make the most out of your visit.
-We also have some extra tips if you plan to stay longer in Tallinn and Estonia.
+We also have some extra tips if you plan to stay longer in Tallinn.

-A top tip: If you plan to use public transport and visit several museums, consider purchasing a Tallinn Card, a sightseeing pass that includes free entry to Tallinn’s top museums and free use of public transport.
-Plus, you don’t have to wait in line to buy the tickets!
+Top tip: If you plan to use public transport and visit several museums, consider purchasing a Tallinn Card, a sightseeing pass that includes free entry to Tallinn’s top museums and free use of public transport.

 Day one: Tallinn’s Old Town and Kalamaja